monome/docs/norns/control-clock.md

 ## clock

 norns benefits from a global clock system.
-This helps makes it straightforward to pass a clock signal from an external source to a norns script, to pass the norns internal clock to a modular synth, or sync norns and Ableton Live over WIFI.
+This helps makes it straightforward to pass a clock signal from an external source to a norns script, to pass the norns internal clock to a modular synth, or sync norns and Ableton Live over WiFi.

 Please ensure that your MIDI devices are connected as needed by following the steps in [**connect**](#connect) {: .label .label-grey}